 I’d keep hearing advice to implement toddler routines into my day.
 The benefits seem to make sense: predictability, better transitions, less tantrums and meltdowns.
 But what exactly does a toddler routine schedule look like?
 And how can I structure my days, especially around one nap?

-Sometimes life is disrupted—irregular sleep schedule or moving to a new home.
+Sometimes life is disrupted—an irregular toddler sleep schedule or moving to a new home.
 Having toddler routines can help lessen tantrums and offer my two-year-old twins a sense of familiarity.

 Little rituals fill our whole day.
 Putting their toys on the couch before meal times or placing clothes into the hamper before bath times.
 Even our daily flow has a rhythm that relies on a general structure—a template of sorts that we fill in.